3D-e-Chem/kripodb/README.md

 Note!
 The webservice returns a limited amount of results.
 To get all results use local files.

+On http://3d-e-chem.vu-compmedchem.nl/kripodb/ui/ there is a KripoDB webservice with the full PDB fragment all vs all matrix.

 # Reference

 KRIPO – a structure-based pharmacophores approach explains polypharmacological effects;